SCHEDULE OF ELECTIONS

 The County was named in honor of Major William McHenry, an officer in the Blackhawk war, which was fought a few years earlier.
 The Village of McHenry, being located about in the center of the County, was selected as the county seat.

 Three years later, in 1839, McHenry County was divided, formed into two counties and the eastern portion was named Lake County.
-At first it was planned to make the center of the Fox River the dividing line between the two counties but the people of the county seat, McHenry, protested so vigorously against being left at the extreme eastern edge of the new county border, that a compromise was arrived at by which the line was fixed about three miles east of the river at McHenry.
+At first it was planned to make the center of the Fox River the dividing line between the two counties but the people of the county seat, McHenry, protested so vigorously against being left at the extreme eastern edge of the new county border, that a compromise was arrived that moved the line about three miles east of the river at McHenry.

 Although there had been a law prohibiting white settlers from locating before 1836 on newly ceded Indian lands, there were some bold pioneers who pushed their way into the new county earlier, and the year 1835 saw quite a number of white settlers located in various parts of the county.